Pilots at Alaska-owned Horizon Air win huge pay hikes in new contract

 “They are thrilled.
 We had pilots selling cars to afford food.
 We had pilots who couldn’t afford to pay their spouse’s medical bills,” Simkins said.
 “This is life-changing.”

-Regional airlines around the country have been negotiating large wage hikes to hold onto pilots who have been leaving for the major airlines.

-Joe Sprague, president of Horizon Air, said the loss of pilots has resulted in cuts to some flights.
+Joe Sprague, president of Horizon Air, said the new contract is aimed at retaining talent as mainline carriers continue hiring pilots away from regional airlines at record levels.
+The loss of pilots has forced Horizon to reduce its flight schedule.

 “The ongoing industry pilot shortage has put a strain on this service, and it’s more critical than ever that we attract and retain our talented pilots,” Sprague said.
 “We are focused on making Horizon the regional carrier of choice for pilots, and this agreement positions us well.”